One moment...

 Working Conditions

 Most massage therapists are sole practitioners, and many work part-time because the work can be physically demanding.
 Many therapists use their massage practice as an adjunct to another profession, earning approximately half their income from massage.
-The average amount of hands-on work for most massage therapists is 15 hours per week (excluding administrative tasks, such as keeping client health records, book-keeping, marketing, scheduling, maintaining supplies, etc.).
+The average amount of hands-on work for most massage therapists is 15 hours per week (excluding administrative tasks, such as keeping client health records, bookkeeping, marketing, scheduling, maintaining supplies, etc.).

 Hourly fees for massage therapy vary widely, depending upon geographic location and work setting.
 For instance, a massage therapist at a high-end urban salon might charge $75 to $90/hour, whereas a sole proprietor working out of his or her home in a small town may charge no more than $40 or $50.
-The average rate nationally is $58/hour, although the rate is generally higher in large metropolitan areas.
+The average nationwide rate is $65/hour, although the rate is generally higher in large metropolitan areas.

 Academic Requirements

+Becoming nationally certified is optional, but may be a requirement in a few states.
 To become certified by the National Certification Board for Therapeutic Massage and Bodywork (NCBTMB), a massage therapist must have graduated from a state-licensed massage program with at least 500 hours of formal training and pass the NCBTMB national exam.